Our Leadership

 Stephanie Steinman, Chief Development Officer and Administrator is an animal lover who has always advocated for pet adoption, by promoting, adopt don’t shop.
 Her four golden retrievers were all rescues.
 As a former 2nd grade teacher, Stephanie had a classroom pet hamster and believes that children benefit from caring for a pet as well as the love and comfort they receive.

 Stephanie and the founder of Heidi’s Hope, Trish Arnold, worked together many years ago and always discussed animal advocacy.
-Stephanie believes that, Heid’s Hope For Homeless Animals, with its many fundraising projects, is one of the best ways to help homeless dogs and cats and now seniors in need of help feeding their pets.
-Stephanie has volunteered in many animal welfare organizations and is proud to be a board member for Heidi's Hope.
+Stephanie believes that, Heidi’s Hope For Homeless Animals, with its many fundraising projects, is one of the best ways to help homeless dogs and cats and now seniors in need of help feeding their pets.
+Stephanie has volunteered in many animal welfare organizations and is proud to be a board member for Heidi’s Hope.

 Dianne Adjan Logan